Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Conclusion

 This work presents a comprehensive enhancement framework that substantially improves the reliability of Gemini 2.5 Pro---one of the state-of-the-art LLMs---in solving undergraduate circuit analysis problems, a domain where multimodal recognition, precise mathematical reasoning, and domain-specific knowledge pose significant challenges for current models.
 By systematically benchmarking Gemini 2.5 Pro and analyzing its dominant failure modes, we identify two key bottlenecks: hallucinations in circuit-element recognition, particularly in source polarity identification, and hallucinations in analytical reasoning, such as incorrect current directions.
 The proposed pipeline addresses these issues through two complementary strategies: a fine-tuned YOLO-based detector combined with OpenCV preprocessing to eliminate polarity-recognition errors, and an iterative \texttt{ngspice}-based verification loop to detect and correct reasoning inconsistencies.

 Extensive experiments across 83 circuit problems demonstrate the effectiveness of this hybrid approach.
-The framework elevates Gemini 2.5 Pro's original 79.52\% accuracy to 97.59\%, with \texttt{ngspice} successfully identifying the vast majority of incorrect LLM outputs and cross-verifying model predictions.
+The framework elevates Gemini 2.5 Pro's problem-solving accuracy from the original 79.52\% to 97.59\% when applied to textbook-quality circuit diagrams, with \texttt{ngspice} successfully identifying the vast majority of incorrect LLM outputs and cross-verifying model predictions.
 Ablation results further show that many reasoning errors can be corrected with minimal reruns, underscoring the value of a simulation-driven feedback loop.
 Moreover, the required human oversight is limited and strategically targeted, reducing instructor workload to a small fraction of the total problem set.

-Collectively, the results suggest that reasoning hallucinations constitute the primary obstacle for LLMs in circuit analysis, highlighting promising directions for future model fine-tuning and domain adaptation.
+Additional experimental results further demonstrate that the proposed multi-step pipeline significantly enhances circuit problem-solving performance across a wide range of hand-drawn circuit diagram types.
+While the baseline Gemini 2.5 Pro exhibits substantial performance degradation on noisy and stylistically diverse hand-drawn circuit diagrams, the proposed framework consistently achieves high final accuracies (93.94\%---95.45\%), approaching those obtained with textbook-quality diagrams.
+Moreover, statistical significance analysis based on the exact binomial test confirms that these performance gains are highly significant across all evaluated scenarios ($p < 0.001$).
+Additionally, although the enhanced pipeline incurs moderately higher time and cost compared to single-prompt LLM usage, it remains substantially more efficient than manual problem solving while achieving significantly higher accuracy.
+Overall, these results highlight the practical applicability, scalability, and generalizability of the proposed framework for real-world circuit analysis tasks in engineering practice.

 Importantly, the LLM-generated solutions can be transformed into diverse educational materials, including concise reference answers and detailed pedagogical explanations.
 This directly supports scalable applications such as automated feedback, problem recommendation, and AI-assisted tutoring.
 More broadly, this work offers a principled blueprint for integrating LLMs with external engineering tools to detect and mitigate hallucinations---a strategy that is readily transferable to other engineering domains with well-established simulation or verification pipelines.
-By extending the functional boundaries of LLMs and enabling the generation of high-quality, structured domain-specific data, this study lays the foundation for broader integration of trustworthy AI systems into engineering education and practice.
+By augmenting LLM-based problem-solving systems with external perception and verification modules, and enabling the generation of high-quality, structured domain-specific data, this study lays the foundation for broader integration of trustworthy AI systems into engineering education and practice.